sephz/sephz.github.io/index.md

 ## Work Experience

 `2011-present`
 __PT Progressivmedia Indonesia__ Tech Sepcialist, co-founded Mimopay, then acquired by Achiko Limited.
+Developed the initial version of system in Codeigniter 2.2, later rewrote it using laravel 5+.
+Handling the servers of the system, from physical servers, later migrated to AWS.
+Integrated APIs from different service providers, ( telco, banks, ewallets ).
+Provide integration supports to more than 100 partners.
+Oversee customer care and testing teams.

 `2011-2011`
 __Avira Sdn Bhd__ Tech.
 Support, An anti-virus company, providing supports to end users, malware removal.